A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Results

 \subsection{Discussions on computational cost}

-SPiFOL leverages Fourier-based shape functions (frequencies) on a fixed finite discretization of the output space to compute gradients in Fourier space.
-The Lippmann-Schwinger operator is precomputed before training, and the PDE loss is formulated by applying this operator to the network outputs.
-As a result, the training time for SPiFOL is comparable to that of conventional data-driven FNOs.
-Additionally, the output data should not be randomly selected to generate batches during each training iteration which makes SPiFOL a little bit faster than data-driven FNO.
-Once the network is trained, its evaluation to predict solutions is extremely fast, taking only a fraction of a second.
+SPiFOL utilizes Fourier-based shape functions (frequencies) on a fixed finite discretization of the output space to compute gradients in Fourier space.
+The Lippmann-Schwinger operator is precomputed before training, and the PDE loss is defined by applying this operator to the network outputs.
+Consequently, the training time for SPiFOL is comparable to that of traditional data-driven FNOs.
+Furthermore, the output data should not be randomly selected to create batches during each training iteration, which makes SPiFOL slightly faster than data-driven FNOs ($5~\,\%$ less computational cost for the cases of 2D small deformation).
+The training time on a GPU (NVIDIA GeForce RTX 4090) is approximately 24 minutes for the 2D case (small deformation setup with 8,000 samples), increasing to around 200 minutes for the 3D case.
+For the finite deformation scenario in a 2D setup, training takes roughly 40 minutes.
+Notably, all SPiFOL models employ a purely physics-informed methodology, eliminating the need for time-consuming ground truth data generation.
+Once the network is trained, its evaluation to predict solutions is swift, taking only a fraction of a second thanks to the forward inference.

-Table \ref{tab:network_cost} compares the training time of SPiFOL with that of FNO and other data-driven approaches using identical architectures.
-It is important to note that the time required to generate labeled data using a conventional FFT solver is not included in the training time for a data-driven model.
-Furthermore, the evaluation time of the trained network is compared to the computational time of a conventional FFT solver for two different phase ratios on a $64$ by $64$ grid.
+The effectiveness of SPiFOL with FNO architecture is evaluated, and its computational time (only forward inference is considered for SPiFOL) is compared with conventional FFT solvers in Fig.\,\ref{fig:comp_time}.
+For the small deformation cases 2D and 3D, the FFT fixed point scheme is applied for two different phase contrast ratios.
+The values shown are the average of $20$ different microstructures.

-The reported FFT calculation time does not include the time required to build the Lippmann-Schwinger operator, which is crucial for solving the problem.
-This is because the operator can be precomputed and loaded from existing files.
-However, for the current resolution, if we include the time required to construct the essential functions for the Lippmann-Schwinger operator, the total computational time for FFT solvers would approximately double.
+The SPiFOL is trained on the $64$ by $64$ resolution.
+Models utilizing the FNO architecture are trained with a latent size of 32, and the power of ZSSR is applied across different resolutions.
+Since the network evaluation depends solely on the network parameters and the employed resolution, the evaluation time remains constant for all phase contrast ratios.